 - Are the processes in your company well established?

-- Are you already using a system that stores thousands pieces of data about your shop?
+- Are you already using a system that stores thousands of pieces of data about your shop?

 - Are you completely happy and unfrustrated with your current management system?